Home » Edinburgh »

 Within just 30 years of being inaugurated, the South Bridge Underground Vaults became unusable.

-The lack of light, ventilation, heat, plumbing, sanitation, and seepage of water made it an unlivable space even for the poorest of the poor.
+The lack of light, ventilation, heat, plumbing, sanitation, and water seepage made it an unlivable space, even for the poorest poor.

-By 1820 the City of Edinburgh had decided that nobody should live in these underground spaces and closed it.
+By 1820, the City of Edinburgh had decided that nobody should live in these underground spaces and closed them.

-However, South Bridge is still in use – 230 years after it got inaugurated.
+However, South Bridge is still in use – 230 years after its inauguration.

 Discovery of Edinburgh’s underground vaults

-The Edinburgh Vaults got rediscovered more than 150 years after they had been closed by the city council.
+The Edinburgh Vaults were rediscovered more than 150 years after they had been closed by the city council.

 In the 1980s, former Scottish rugby internationalist Norrie Rowan found a tunnel leading to the vaults.